frankiethekneeman/serveros/README.md

-# Serveros

 Authentication and Authorization for the modern age.

 Security is hard.
 And when it's not implemented by dedicated experts it tends to get underdone.
 People reuse the same keys over and over again.
 They choose keys that are easy to write or remember.
 The don't bother to cycle those keys.
 Plus, it's hard to update keys if one of your many applications is compromised.
 Serveros is here to try and make that